 8. Hike the Laguna Esmeralda trail

-Another lengthy hiking trail on our bucket list, this 10-kilometre trek through ancient forests to the beautiful turquoise waters of Laguna Esmeralda is a must for our next visit to Ushuaia.
+Another lengthy hiking trail on our bucket list, this 10-kilometre trek through ancient forests to the beautiful turquoise waters of Laguna Esmeralda is very popular with tourists in Ushuaia.
 It is a challenging route, from what I have read, with sections of wild terrain and some upward stretches.
-But it’s something that will again be worth the effort.

 9. Book a stay at Arakur Ushuaia Resport and Spa